danieldistler-1/Distler-portfolio/CMU_Covid_Data.md

 **Use color more intentionally:** the colors in this graph are taken directly from CMU's branding guide<sup>2</sup>.
 These more muted colors are less distracting to the reader and fit cohesively with the rest of the University's dashboard site.

+**Allow for filtered selection:** in the final product I chose to include [Flourish's](https://flourish.studio/) multi-select filter tool.
+This allows the user to customize the visual they wish the see.
+The user can use the box above the graph to select the data from any combination of the four groups shown in the graph.

 # The Final Product

 <div class="flourish-embed flourish-chart" data-src="visualisation/5321565"><script src="https://public.flourish.studio/resources/embed.js"></script></div>